 When a New Subscription is Created

-When a new subscription is created either through the hosted page, Chargebee Site or through the API, Chargebee automatically creates a new customer as well.
+When a new subscription is created either through the hosted page, Chargebee user interface or through the API, Chargebee automatically creates a new customer as well.

 Through Chargebee Site

-You can create a new customer under Customers > Create a New Customer.
+You can create a new customer under Customers > Create Customer.